-Horizon 2020 is a large EU fund designed to support SME’s all across Europe.
-You can access funding calls through a number of UK government agencies and organizations.
+Horizon 2020 is a massive EU fund designed to support SME’s all across Europe.
+You can access funding calls through some UK government agencies and organisations.
 The funding can be used to:

 - Create something too enormous to build alone

 - Work with companies throughout a value chain